Turbo Takeaways

 One of the major government benefits for seniors over 65 is Social Security.
 Although you can start getting retirement benefits when you turn 62 years old, you may be able to collect more if you wait longer.

-The maximum amount of financial help you can receive if you retire at full retirement age is $3,627 per month.
-If you retire at age 70, the maximum amount you can get is $4,555.
+The maximum amount of financial help you can receive if you retire at full retirement age in 2025 is $4018 per month.
+If you retire at age 70, the maximum amount you can get is $5,108.

 Free Money For Seniors Over 50

-Even if you haven’t reached retirement age, you can still take benefit of free government money for seniors over 50.
-Learn more about specific programs you may qualify for.
+While many programs focus on adults 60 and older, some benefits are available for those 50 and up.
+Even if you haven’t reached retirement age, you can still qualify for free government money for seniors over 50.

 Food